andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 the attack).

 ## Be careful with SQL Injection
-SQL Injection has the same principe of other injection attacks, but instead of injecting code to be rendered in the frontend sql injection attacks aim in the database, depending on how you have created your queries (if you simply concatenated strings with the user's inputed parameters) a hacker can inject some code and modify the original command.
+SQL Injection has the same principe of other injection attacks, but instead of injecting code to be rendered in the front-end sql injection attacks aim in the database, depending on how you have created your queries (if you simply concatenated strings with the user's inputed parameters) a hacker can inject some code and modify the original command.